Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--QpGRQcZfe0.md

 ### Transcript

-> oh my god it's good any plans on weather cycles uh there was always a plan for that but uh i don't think that's uh
+> oh my god it's good any plans on weather cycles, there was always a plan for that but, i don't think that's
 >
 > [Music]
 >